quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Receiving an Acknowledgment

-When an ACK frame is received, it may acknowledge 0 or more new packets.
+When an ACK frame is received, it may newly acknowledge any number of packets.

 Pseudocode for OnAckReceived and UpdateRtt follow: